 It is a sunset run rampant in the sky, mimicked by the perfectly still waters of a serene mountain lake;

-Home is having just as much fun sledding at 23 as you did at 7;
+Home is having just as much fun sledding at 23

 Home is never having a black night sky.
 A full moon will blaze brightly, its dull rays nevertheless cutting sharply through the forest canopy, making it one of the best times to go on a hike.
 A new moon yields the reign of the night to the glory of the stars, and a glimpse of the Milky Way will leave you breathless every time;